-We love Ron and all he has contributed to tonic herbalism, and we totally agree that deer antler is a kick-ass herb, but never forget that tonic herbs are only a part of the complete health picture.
+We love Ron and all he has contributed to tonic herbalism, and we totally agree that deer antler is an incredible herb, but never forget that tonic herbs are only a part of the complete health picture.
 Make sure you've dialed in your sleep, nutrition, mind, and movement practices to support whole-body vitality!

 The herb deer antler (also referred to as deer antler 'velvet' as seen in the image just below) is the harvested young horn as it is undergoing the formation of new mammalian bone (thus why deer antler extract is said to be so beneficial for strengthening bones).
 SuperFeast Deer Antler extract is derived from the growing tips of the deer's antlers; this process takes place before the antlers have become ossified (hardened and become bone), roughly 60 days into the growth cycle when the antler tips are gooey and full of bioactive medicinals.
 This process begins at the commencement of Springtime.
 Once ossified, the deer's antlers will fall off naturally, however their nutritive and medicinal properties will not be as potent or active, hence why the Daoists (Taoists) harvested during the Springtime.

 Here's a good 'Did You Know?': Deer antler velvet is the only mammalian organ to continuously regenerate itself.
 Yep, you read that right.
 Researchers affirm the presence of stem cells for this magic.